Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### An errant process is known to use an entire processor and run at `100%`A SysOps administrator wants to automate restarting the instance once the problem occurs for more than 2 minutes.
 How can this be accomplished?

-- [ ] Create an Amazon CloudWatch alarm for the Amazon EC2 instance with basic monitoring Enable an action to restart the instance.
+- [ ] Create an Amazon CloudWatch alarm for the Amazon EC2 instance with basic monitoring.
+Enable an action to restart the instance.
-- [x] Create a CloudWatch alarm for the EC2 instance with detailed monitoring Enable an action to restart the instance.
+- [x] Create a CloudWatch alarm for the EC2 instance with detailed monitoring.
+Enable an action to restart the instance.
 - [ ] Create an AWS Lambda function to restart the EC2 instance triggered on a scheduled basis every 2 minutes.
 - [ ] Create a Lambda function to restart the EC2 instance, triggered by EC2 health checks.

-### A SysOps administrator notices a scale-up event for an Amazon EC2 Auto Scaling group Amazon CloudWatch shows a spike in the RequestCount metric for the associated Application Load Balancer The administrator would like to know the IP addresses for the source of the requests.
+### A SysOps administrator notices a scale-up event for an Amazon EC2 Auto Scaling group Amazon CloudWatch shows a spike in the `RequestCount` metric for the associated Application Load Balancer.
+The administrator would like to know the IP addresses for the source of the requests.
 Where can the administrator find this information?

 - [ ] Auto Scaling logs.
 - [ ] AWS CloudTrail logs.